psychemedia/island-storynotes/carus-wilson/02-telling.md

 Take Repentance Adams, for example, "repentance" being a cognomen, a commonly used nickname, her real name being "Patience".
 You can't help but get the feeling that she was someone who was known around town, someone you'd recognise if you saw her, someone you'd know a story about.
 I first came across her in 1834, when she was charged with having stolen a bed, then next year, this time described as an "old offender" along with another woman, Jane Wheeler, she was said to be aged forty two and had been hauled up before the court for stealing turnips.
 A couple of years later again, she was at the centre of something of a *cause célèbre*.
 It seemed that someone in Newport had been stealing doormats.
 From all over town, doormats had been going missing.
 People started to set watch; the police started to patrol more.
 When the culprit was at last discovered, scurrying through the Newport streets with the corner of a mat visible from underneath her apron, it was none other than old Repentance Adams.
 A few years further on, in the mid-1840s, she was in the papers again, the notorious doormat thief of the eighteen thirties, this time for stealing baskets.
 Four months hard labour she got for that.
 When 1850 came around, she was back before the bench on a charge of vagrancy.
 The last mention I saw of her, it was 1858, when the court reports mention her as "an old woman of eighty", charged with stealing a hand kerchief bundle from an inmate of the House of Industry.

 She been making her way towards the bridge at the bottom Hunny Hill when she seen one of the men who lived at the workhouse coming the other way.
-He stopped at the cottage by the bridge there, place the bundle he'd been carrying over his shoulder by under the hedge, opened the gate and wandered up the path, nodding to young Winddebank the gardener as his did so.
+He stopped at the cottage by the bridge there, place the bundle he'd been carrying over his shoulder by under the hedge, opened the gate and wandered up the path, nodding to young Windebank the gardener as his did so.
 Now what's left under a hedge can be found under a hedge, even if it does contain a man's tobacco, sugar, a small piece of bacon and a couple of penny lardy cakes he was looking forward to for his tea, so as old Repentance Adams passed she scooped it up and hid under her skirts before hurrying away.

 Now the man who gone up to the cottage had done so to ask for a light for his pipe, and a quick bit of chat, and clean forget his bundle as he left, hurrying past an old woman shuffling along the road before remembering it and turning back to...not find it.
 Not find it anywhere.
 But he was sure he left here somewhere...
 "You didn't see me leave a bindle here did you?" he said young man Windebank.
 "Leave a bundle?
 No...", came the reply, "but I did see that old woman from town pick one up..
 You know the one..." and he described her...